AKASH-L-M/AKASH-L-M/README.md

 I'm Akash L M.
 - 🔭 I’m currently pursuing Computer Science and Engineering in NMAM Institute of Technology.<br>
 - 🌱 I’m currently learning Core Java.
+- 😄 Quick Learner and always ready to learn new Technologies.

 <!--
 **AKASH-L-M/AKASH-L-M** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.